-This easy cheesy crab artichoke dip combines the richness of the crab meat with the freshness of artichoke hearts for a hearty party dip.
+This easy cheesy crab and artichoke dip combines rich crab meat with artichoke hearts, mayo, and cheese for a tasty, warm, and hearty party dip.

 This recipe for a cheesy crab artichoke dip is really easy to make.
 Perfect for a winter party, but really yummy any time of year.
 I like to serve it in a deep-dish pie pan, or something like the tart pan